Bedford Borough Council is responsible for protecting trees within its administrative area in the interest of amenity.

 We have the authority to make Tree Preservation Orders (TPOs) which means that specific permission is required for works to such trees.
 Special provisions also apply to trees within conservation areas.

-Check if a tree is protected or in a conservation area in the following:
+Check if a tree is protected or in a conservation area

 - Conservation area maps

-Requesting tree advice
+Request tree advice

-Pre-application Advice - Please note that there is a fee applicable for this advice.
+There is a fee for this advice.

 Works to trees under Tree Preservation Orders

-A planning application for works to a protected tree(s) is free of charge.
+An application for works to a protected tree is free of charge.

 Works to trees in conservation areas

 Six weeks’ notice must be given to the Council before any works are undertaken to trees in a conservation area.